kalvinhairston/html-jon-doe-resume-solved/README.md

 - [ x] VSCode IDE MUST have 0 code problems listed (spelling problems are fine)
 - [x ] The code MUST be formatted with Prettier
 - [ x] Push the changes to the Github repo, when finished.
-- [ ] Submit a .txt file with the Github repo url.
+- [x ] Submit a .txt file with the Github repo url.

 ## Specific requirements